rabble/chusme_website/holis.social/docs/plan.md

 function renderMarkdownPage(page: string): Response {
   const pages: Record<string, string> = {
-    index: '# Welcome to Chusme',
+    index: '# Welcome to Holis',
-    about: '# About Chusme',
+    about: '# About Holis',
     contribute: '# Contribute',
     'how-it-works': '# How It Works',
   };